 But even though kite, the toy, is designed to imitate the bird having the same name, some continue to argue that we demean our belief in God by comparing our faith to an object that is just a toy and behaviour that is not serious.
 After all, we all understand the meaning of the phrase: “Go fly a kite!”

 Go fly a kite! (mainly American informal) – something that you say in order to tell someone who is annoying you to go away Go fly a kite!
 It’s just not funny anymore.

 But flying a kite is not a trivial pursuit.
 In 1752, Benjamin Franklin used a kite, an iron key, a thin metal wire, and a Leyden jar to confirm that lightning was static electricity.

 Hargrave kites were used in the early 1900s to carry weather instruments aloft.

 The Nares Life Kite was used to save sailors from stormy seas.

-The Wright Brothers Flier, the world’s first heavier than air craft was developed on a design based on a large kite which carried the first human aloft.
+The Wright Brothers Flyer, the world’s first heavier than aircraft was developed on a design based on a large kite that carried the first human aloft.

 The following kite article was posted on:

 MEETING IN THE CLOUDS BLOG – by Angela (No Surname)

 The Massive Bridge Started From A Kite String (Posted on June 27, 2014 )